elizabeth-poggie/elizabethpoggie/elizabethpoggie/about.markdown

 permalink: /about/

 headshot: /assets/images/me.png
 blurb: "I am currently in my last year at McGill University studying Computer Science.
-I interned at Morgan Standley as an application developer in the summer of 2019 and I am returning again this summer as a backend dev."
+I interned at Morgan Standley developing equity risk systems in the summer of 2019 and I am interning again this summer to work in corporate funding technology."

 sections:
 - section: